mihnea-s/silk-script/README.md

 * #### Real numbers `(real)`

-  Real numbers can contain 64 bit floating point values, reals are always truthy.
+  Real numbers contain 64 bit floating point values, reals are always truthy.

 * #### Strings `(str)`

-  Strings contain an immutable buffer of `UTF-8` encoded stream of characters.
+  Strings contain an immutable buffer of `UTF-8` encoded characters.
 A string is truthy if it is not empty.
   ([Go to Strings section](###strings))

 * #### Booleans `(bool)`